-The dot product or scalar product of two vectors a and b is defined by
+The dot product or scalar product of two vectors a and b is defined as

 The name "dot product" is derived from the centered dot " · " that is often used to designate this operation; the alternative name "scalar product" emphasizes that the result is a scalar, rather than a vector, as is the case for the vector product in three-dimensional space.1